This is my review of the Lloyds Avios Rewards credit cards.

 You only need availability in the higher class, not the lower one.
 Effectively, the voucher works by booking you a redemption seat for the discounted price of a seat in a lower class.

-You cannot use the voucher to upgrade from Club World to First, on BA codeshares or on BA flights from City Airport.
+You cannot use the voucher to upgrade from Club World to First, on BA codeshares or on BA flights from City Airport except for New York.

-For the solo traveller, this voucher could have real value.
+For the solo traveller, the upgrade voucher could have real value.
 It is less use if you always travel with a partner, although you could book a separate ticket at full Avios price for the other person.
 I wrote about the upgrade voucher in more detail here.

 Note that if you cancel a flight which has been upgraded using the voucher, the voucher is lost.
 You do NOT get it back.
 Use with care.